Amir Sends Congratulations To President Of Nepal

 Date

-(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to President of Nepal RAM Chandra Poudel on the occasion of his country's constitution Day,
+Doha, Qatar: The Amir HH sheikh Tamim bin Hamad Al Thani sent a cable of congratulations to the President of Nepal HE RAM Chandra Poudel on the occasion of his country's constitution Day.

 Legal Disclaimer: